pytest-dev/pytest/doc/en/usage.rst

 Profiling test execution duration
 -------------------------------------

+.. versionchanged:: 6.0

-To get a list of the slowest 10 test durations:
+To get a list of the slowest 10 test durations over 1.0s long:

 .. code-block:: bash

-    pytest --durations=10
+    pytest --durations=10 --durations-min=1.0

-By default, pytest will not show test durations that are too small (<0.01s) unless ``-vv`` is passed on the command-line.
+By default, pytest will not show test durations that are too small (<0.005s) unless ``-vv`` is passed on the command-line.

 .. _faulthandler: